SandAI-org/Megatron-LM-MagiAttention/magiattention_example/README.md

 # Training LLaMA-3B with MagiAttention

-This repository provides an example of training the LLaMA-3B model using MagiAttention.
+This repository provides an example of training the LLaMA-3B model using MagiAttention based on [Megatron-LM v0.11.0](https://github.com/NVIDIA/Megatron-LM/tree/v0.11.0).

 Below are the steps to get started.

 ## Prerequisites